ming-hai/ice-builder-visualstudio/README.md

 # Ice Builder for Visual Studio

+The Ice Builder for Visual Studio is a Visual Studio extension that allows you to configure the [Ice Builder for MSBuild](1) for your C++ and C# projects, all within the Visual Studio IDE.

-The Ice Builder for Visual Studio manages the compilation of Slice (`.ice`) files to C++ and C#.
-It compiles your Slice files with `slice2cpp` and `slice2cs`, and allows you to specify the parameters provided to these compilers.
+The Ice Builder for MSBuild in turn provides support for compiling Slice source files (`.ice` files) within C++ and C# projects created by Visual Studio.
+It compiles these Slice files using the Slice to C++ compiler (`slice2cpp`) or the Slice to C# compiler (`slice2cs`) provided by your Ice installation.

-The Ice Builder is a Visual Studio extension compatible with Visual Studio 2010, 2012, 2013, 2015 and 2017.
-An Ice installation with `slice2cpp` and `slice2cs` version 3.6.0 or higher is also required.
+The Ice Builder for Visual Studio requires Ice 3.6.0 or higher, and is compatible with Visual Studio 2012, 2013, 2015 and 2017.

 ## Contents
 - [Installation](#installation)